 The bodies of Cosmas and Damian were taken to Syria for burial and by 400 a church had been built over the martyrs’ grave.
 In the 5th century Pope St Felix IV (526-530) brought their relics to Rome and – perhaps in deference to the Eastern Church – erected a church in their honour – the first in honour of eastern saints – just off the Roman forum, where it still stands today.
 An inscription in the basilica reads: Martyribus medicis populo spes certa salutis.
 Here there is an intended pun on the word salutis: it can mean “good health” and/or “eternal salvation”.
 So we can read it as saying to us: “Because of these martyred physicians there is a sure hope of both good health and eternal salvation.”

 In art – Fra Angelico and other artists

 Various Lives of Saints Cosmas and Damian gave rise to legends and artistic depictions of the two saints.
 One by Alonso de Sedano (active 1496 in Burgos Cathedral) shows the two saints grafting the severed leg from a recently deceased Ethiopian to replace a patient’s ulcered leg.
 Fra Angelico also has a number including The Beheading and the Burial of the saints and one showing them healing a lady Palladia.

-Pray today for physicians, surgeons, pharmacists and all who work in the healing professions.
+Pray today for physicians, surgeons, pharmacists,carers and cleaners and all who work in the healing professions especially during medical emergencies.